byu-oit/hw-fargate-api/README.md

 > **Note**
 >
-> While Terraform creates the ECS Service, it doesn't actually spin up any ECS Tasks.
-This isn't Terraform's job.
+> While OpenTofu creates the ECS Service, it doesn't actually spin up any ECS Tasks.
+This isn't OpenTofu's job.
 The ECS Service is responsible for ensuring that ECS Tasks are running.
 >
-> Because of this, if the ECS Tasks fail to launch (due to bugs in the code causing the docker container to crash, for example), Terraform won't know anything about that.
-From Terraform's perspective, the deployment was successful.
+> Because of this, if the ECS Tasks fail to launch (due to bugs in the code causing the docker container to crash, for example), OpenTofu won't know anything about that.
+From OpenTofu's perspective, the deployment was successful.
 >
 > These type of issues can often be tracked down by finding the Stopped ECS Tasks in the ECS Console, and looking at their logs or their container status.